pingcap/docs/tiflash/tiflash-configuration.md

 ## The cache size limit of the min-max index of a data block.
 Generally, you do not need to change this value.
 minmax_index_cache_size = 5368709120

-## The TiFlash data storage path.
+## The storage path of TiFlash data.
 If there are multiple directories, separate each directory with a comma.
-## `path` and `path_realtime_mode` is deprecated since v4.0.9.
+## `path` and `path_realtime_mode` are deprecated since v4.0.9.
 Use the configurations
-## in `[storage]` section to get better performance under multi-disk deployment
+## in the `[storage]` section to get better performance in the multi-disk deployment scenarios
 # path = "/tidb-data/tiflash-9000"
 ## or
 # path = "/ssd0/tidb-data/tiflash,/ssd1/tidb-data/tiflash,/ssd2/tidb-data/tiflash"